BFH diagonal – Optional programme for students

 How is BFH diagonal integrated into your degree programme?

 You can count 6 ECTS credits from BFH diagonal towards your Bachelor's degree.
-This rule is not applicable to students of the Health department (due to conformity to the Health Professions Act), who may, however, attend diagonal modules in addition to their study programmes.
+This rule is not applicable to students of the School of Health Professions (due to conformity to the Health Professions Act), who may, however, attend diagonal modules in addition to their study programmes.

 You may take 10 additional ECTS credits from the BFH diagonal optional programme.
 These will also be listed on the transcript of records and can thus be shown to future employers.